Sitecore/XM-Cloud-Introduction/README.md

 ```

 ## Bring up all the application elements for Edge Mode with Docker
-Once you have initialised the repository with your Edge Token, use the `up.ps1` script to bring up all of the containers required for Edge Mode.
+Once you have initialised the repository with your Edge Token, use the `up.ps1` script, ensuring to pass the `-UseEdge` parameter to bring up all of the containers required for Edge Mode.

 ```ps1
 .\up.ps1 -UseEdge